haasr/indeed-jobs-searcher/README.rst

     python3 jobsearch.py -c ./locations/indeed_job_search_locations.csv --startindex 1 --stopindex 3

 Next we enter our job query.
-You can use boolean logic if you'd like:
+You can use Boolean logic if you'd like:

 .. code::